NationalAssociationOfRealtors/block_r_provisioner/README.md

 **Operation**

+You can either execute scripts from the `run.sh` interactive script or run them individually.
+If you run them individually, read the rest of this section carefully.

 Here is the sequence of operations neeeded to install a network.
 It is important that theses scripts are run in order.
 They have been designed to capture particularly sensitive sequences inside of scripts to avoid probles.
 For instance, the sequence of operations needed to bring up Zookeeper, Kafka and CouchDB daemons is sensitive and thus are contained with the `provision.sh` script:

 - `reset_nodes.sh` - ensures there are no artifacts remaining on any of the nodes.